Although many are mystified by his mysterious moniker, Mel Carriere is a San Diego mailman who writes about the mail, among other things.

 I just secured a CCA job and was exicted.
 I applied out shits and gigs and got it.
 Buutttt after reading different reviews of the job I think I'll pass and keep my Correctional Officer job for the time being.
 I have seen only two positive comments about this job.

-Mel Carriere (author) from San Diego California on November 26, 2014:
+Mel Carriere (author) from Snowbound and down in Northern Colorado on November 26, 2014:

 Thank you abluesfornina.
 You are better off to avoid it if you csn.
 Thsnks for reading!

 Well, if I ever thought of being a mail carrier I don't now.
 Thanks for the heads up and well written article.